akhilVogeti/akhilVogeti/README.md

 ## If you are a recruiter :black_nib:

-I am decently competent in Java, Springboot, MySQL, MongoDB, Redis etc and will quickly learn any other tech I need in order to do my job.
-In addition to my technical skills, here are some additional strengths I bring:
+I am decently competent in Java, Springboot, JavaScript, NodeJS, MySQL, MongoDB, Redis etc and will quickly learn any other tech I need in order to do my job.
+Apart from  my technical skills, here are some additional strengths I bring:

 1. I can understand your product well.
 No matter what it is. <br>
    Whether you're developing a medical device, a social media platform, a fintech solution, or a simple CRUD application, I can develop a deeper understanding of its use